Flybell/web_to_obsidian/README.md

 Since I want to use dataview to analyze the notes I've created, I format the files to contain YAML metadata and also inline variables for dataview underneath the YAML heading.
 Why both?
 It is important to keep in mind that YAML is invalidated when there are ":" symbols in your text.
 Therefore, I put longer texts (titles, abstracts, etc., between YAML).

 See sample People (First Last.md) and Project (First Last-2022-10-10.md) files for examples of the final output.
+Obviously, I added code block brackets so that you can see the YAMl code.
+Otherwise, Github would read the .md files and format it differently.